Madhan-kumar-A-S/quiz/README.md

-for login app & quiz also
+for login app & quiz app also